First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Results and Discussion

 The question remains why the Pd\subscript{16}S\subscript{7}.cI46 8c site class favors copper in the first 6 substitutions, but substitution in the final two 8c sites are unfavorable.
 Consider the constituent binaries: copper binds less strongly with sulfur than palladium, and copper binding with palladium is relatively weak, so we would expect copper substitution into Pd-S binaries to be slightly unfavorable.
 If it were to turn out to be favored, then we would expect Cu to fully occupy the 8c class.
 First-principles methods provide electronic structure information that can resolve this issue.

 Figure \ref{fig:Pd16S7eDOS} shows the electronic densities of states for substitutions in Pd\subscript{16}S\subscript{7}.cI46.
-Each colored solid line corresponds to the electronic density of states for a different number of substitutions in the 8c site class of Pd\subscript{16}S\subscript{7}.cI46, and the colored dashed lines correspond to the associated Fermi levels.
+Each colored solid line corresponds to the electronic density of states for a different number of substitutions in the 8c site class of Pd\subscript{16}S\subscript{7}.cI46.
 It can be seen that the densities of states follow a rigid band model.
 Here copper is being substituted for palladium, and copper has one more electron in its valence shell than palladium.
 Under a rigid band model, performing a substitution adds one electron per unit cell without appreciably changing the valence electronic eigenstates, increasing the Fermi level relative to the fixed band structure.

 In all cases, a pseudogap lies near the Fermi level.
 In the case of no substitutions, the pseudogap lies to the right of the Fermi level.
 As the number of copper substitutions increases, the increased electron count drive the pseudogap to the left, towards the Fermi level.
-The inset shows the densities of states relative to the Fermi levels.
 At six substitutions the Fermi level lies almost directly at the minimum of the pseudogap.
 This is a well-known stabilization mechanism for alloys~\cite{Friedel88}.
 As the number of substitutions increases above six, the Fermi level is driven away from the pseudogap, destabilizing the structure and leading to the sudden increase in the enthalpy of formation (see Fig. \ref{fig:8cversus24g}).
 This pseudogap stabilization mechanism at T=0K, combined with large enthalpic cost of 24g substitutions, explains the temperature independence of the Pd\subscript{16}S\subscript{7} solubility range.